Global Account Manager Gaming

 With shoulders the size of footballs Chauncey is an impressive guy.
 These shoulders he does not only use in the gym.
-As a Game Operations Engineer, he carries the heavy load of being the primary point of contact for our customers.
-Chauncey lives in Rotterdam together with his girlfriend and started working for i3D.net in October 2018.
+As a Global Account Manager, he carries the heavy load of being the first contact of prospects.
+Chauncey lives in Breda(NB) together with his girlfriend and started working for i3D.net in October 2018.

 Can you tell me something about your education and first work experience?